The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 The tenant may not cause any damage to the real estate, which might also – from the landlord’s point of view – include any alterations or improvement.
 It is important for the tenant to clear the conditions the landlord has set in the lease agreement before starting to change anything substantially and irreversibly.
 Any alterations by the tenant are generally subject to the landlord’s prior consent.

 Besides the Civil Code, there is no special regulation or law regarding the lease itself.
 However, operation of the tenant’s business on the premises may be subject to particular laws and regulations, which might have an impact on specific provisions in the lease.
 Furthermore, specific laws and regulations can apply to the rent payable by residential tenants and its increase.
-Regarding commercial tenants who are directly affected by the government-imposed lockdown due to COVID-19, refer to 6.3 Regulation of Rents or Lease Terms.
+Regarding commercial tenants, the Federal Court of Justice (Bundesgerichtshof) clarified that a COVID-19 pandemic-induced closure of a retail shop does not constitute a defect in the rental object as such.
+Rather commercial tenants who are directly affected by the government's protective measures to contain the pandemic may, depending on the individual case, claim a disturbance of the contractual basis (Wegfall der Geschäftsgrundlage) allowing for adaptation of the lease agreement to the specific new circumstances.
+This can lead to a reduced rent being payable for the relevant period; however, aspects of the individual case such as actual economic effects of the closure as well as possible state aid must always be taken into consideration so that there can be no generalised approach.

 A landlord does not have the right to terminate a lease due to a tenant’s insolvency.
 A termination due to rent arrears is only possible before the opening of insolvency procedures over the tenant’s assets.